 - Cover letter asking for a refund (include your name, your contact info, LLC name, and LLC file number)

-Once the Secretary of State determines your Texas LLC is qualified for exemption, they’ll:
+Once the Secretary of State determines your Texas LLC is qualified for exemption, they will:

 - refund your filing fee

-While you don’t have to pay franchise tax for 5 years, you still have to file a “no tax due report” every year.
+While you don’t have to pay franchise tax for the first 5 years, you still have to file a “No Tax Due Report” every year.

 The full name of the form is “Texas Franchise Tax No Tax Due Report” (Form 05-163).